 On April 15, 2003, Storage Technology Corporation ("StorageTek") filed suit against Quantum in the U.S. District Court in Colorado, alleging that Quantum infringes two patents relating to the use of an optical servo system in a tape drive.
+StorageTek was acquired by Sun Microsystems, Inc. in August 2005.
 The suit seeks a permanent injunction against Quantum as well as the recovery of monetary damages, including treble damages for willful infringement.
 The parties have completed discovery, and a trial has been scheduled for February 27, 2006.
 The parties conducted a hearing during the week of March 21, 2005 on StorageTek's motion for a preliminary injunction, which was subsequently denied by the court.
 Quantum believes that StorageTek's patents are invalid and Quantum intends to defend itself vigorously.
 Given the inherent uncertainty of the litigation, Quantum currently cannot estimate the extent of the potential damages in the StorageTek dispute.